HalilB84/Lights/README.md

 This project is meant to be a light experiment running in your browser!

-Planned Features:

-- Audio visual feature where lights react to music
-- Playground for playing with light [Inspired by Lusion Labs](https://akari.lusion.co/#home)
-- Many more cool things you can do with light

 ## Technical

 The basic idea is that from each pixel you shoot rays and if it hits something you accumulate color.
 Of course this is sped up with clever algorithms (Jump Flooding Algorithm, Radiance Cascades).
 The current state of the code is a mix of the [Radiance Cascades](https://jason.today/rc) blog post and Yaazarai's RC implementation, with some fixes + a video player and a lyrics player.